Bilkent Erzurum: Musical activities

-Bilkent University's official orchestra, the Bilkent Symphony Orchestra, performs pleasant concerts every month in the Bilkent Erzurum Concert Hall, which opened on December 14, 2007.
+Bilkent University's official orchestra, the Bilkent Symphony Orchestra, performs concerts every month in the Bilkent Erzurum Concert Hall, which opened on December 14, 2007.
 These concerts are recorded and sometimes broadcast on television, especially on TRT 2 Erzurum Köşesi, Bilkent Erzurum's official television programme.
 BSO concerts are one of the Bilkent Erzurum students' and teachers' favorite activities as an audience.
-Moreover, since this is a new monthly activity for Erzurum, there are lots of visitors and audiences coming to appreciate this chance.
 Bilkent Erzurum has hosted well-known artists and conductors including İdil Biret, Gülsin Onay, Işın Metin, Klaus Weise, Tamara Stefanovich, Gürer Aykal, Mischa Maisky, Jose Serebrier, Sayaka Shoji, Toğrul Ganioğlu, Hayreddin Hoca, Emre Elivar, Ayşegül Sarıca and Anu Tali.

 Science fairs

 The science fair is an annual tradition of Bilkent Erzurum.
 Every year students prepare projects according to their interests and they present their projects to other students, parents, and visitors.
 Science Fairs are not only focused on scientific projects but also focus on enjoyable activities such as, films, documentaries, competitions, theatres and dramas too.
-Science Fairs are held in the last week of may or in the first week of june.
+Science Fairs are held in the last week of may or in the first week of June.